 We recommend coating your horn in beeswax to prolong the use of your horn.

-Horn stands shown in photos not included and available separately.
+Horn stands shown are not included and are available separately.

 Why not take a look at our drinking horn accessories: